New York Marathon 2020

 Participating in the New York Marathon

 People can only participate if they have gained entry via a marathon lottery, are running for a charity sponsor or booked a Marathon Package with an International Tour Operator.
-The deadline to apply for the 2019 marathon was the 14th of February 2019.
+The deadline to apply for the 2020 marathon is the 13th of February 2020.
 For New Yorkers, gaining a spot in the Marathon is a lot more challenging.
 New York residents must first run in nine(!) qualifying races over the prior year in order to qualify for the opportunity to participate in the New York marathon.
 Those that do not, can try their luck with the marathon lottery system.
 In addition, everyone (from in and outside of New York) has a chance of qualifying for a spot by meeting the official time-standards.

 Marathon Day in New York